NaelaAssaf/WebTech/md/02-html-intro.md

 </html>
 ```

-This minimal markup tells the browser to treat the document as HTML5.
+This minimal markup tells the browser to treat the document as a HTML5 document.

 ## The document head